JewishGen KehilaLinks Project Policy

 Anything requiring correction will be addressed expeditiously

-by the KehilaLinks site owner and only in the event of a serious
+by the KehilaLinks site creator and only in the event of a serious

 problem will the page be hidden until corrected.